 Prior to filing a grievance, the potential grievant will schedule a meeting with the immediate supervisor to identify the problem and seek resolution.
 The potential grievant shall notify the supervisor that the meeting is requested pursuant to this section.
-In the event the problem is not resolved at Level I, a grievance may be submitted on the prescribed form (Appendix D-1) at Level II within the twenty (20) day time limitation provided in paragraph 16.2.2.
+In the event the problem is not resolved at Level I, the decision may be appealed to Level II - Superintendent/Designee, provided the grievance is submitted on the prescribed form (Appendix D-1) to Human Resources Development within the twenty (20) day time limitation provided in paragraph 16.2.2.

-16.3.2 Level II Immediate Supervisor
+16.3.2 Level II Superintendent/Designee

-After receipt of the completed grievance resolution form, the immediate supervisor shall have ten (10) days in which to render a written decision regarding the grievance.
-In the event the grievance is not resolved at Level II, the decision may be appealed to Level III, provided such appeal is submitted on the prescribed form (Appendix D-2) to the immediate supervisor within ten (10) days after receipt of the decision at Level II.
+After receipt of the completed grievance resolution form, the Superintendent/Designee shall have ten (10) days in which to render a written decision regarding the grievance.
+In the event the grievance is not resolved at Level II, the decision may be appealed to Level III - Mediation, provided such appeal is submitted on the prescribed form (Appendix D-2) to Human Resources Development within ten (10) days after receipt of the decision at Level II.

-16.3.3 Level III Superintendent
+16.3.3 Level III Mediation